Dumitru Macri: International career

 Between 1956 and 1959, Macri made several appearances for Romania's B and Olympic teams, representing the latter during the 1960 Summer Olympics qualifiers.

 Macri played eight games for Romania, making his debut under coach Augustin Botescu on 26 October 1958 in a friendly which ended with a 2–1 loss against Hungary.
 Following a 1–0 victory in a friendly against Turkey, a Turkish journalist nominated Macri for the 1961 Ballon d'Or.
 His final game for the national team took place on 1 November 1962 in a 6–0 loss to Spain in the 1964 European Nations' Cup qualifiers.

 Coaching career

 Macri was manager at CFR Timișoara, Rapid București and Olt Scornicești in Divizia A. He also coached in Algeria, first from 1971 until 1973 at RC Kouba, then the Algerian national team between 1974 and 1975.
 In 1981 he was Constantin Cernăianu's assistant at Romania's under-20 national team that obtained a third place in the FIFA World Youth Championship.

-Personal life
+Personal life and death

-Macri's family was of Greek ethnicity.
-His paternal family comes from Ampelochori, a small village near Kalabaka, Greece.
+Macri was of Greek heritage through his father, who originated from Ampelochori, a small village near Kalabaka, Greece.
 He left Romania in 1986, moving to France with his son, an architect, being forced to do so by Romania's communist regime which was concerned that he had relatives living outside the country.

-Macri died on 20 March 2024, at the age of 92.
+Macri died in Paris, France, on 20 March 2024, at the age of 92.